Quantisan/docker-clojure/README.md

 ## Leiningen vs. boot vs. tools-deps

-The version tags on these images look like `lein-N.N.N(-alpine)`, `boot-N.N.N(-alpine)` and `tools-deps(-alpine)`.
+The version tags on these images look like `lein-N.N.N(-distro)`, `boot-N.N.N(-distro)` and `tools-deps(-distro)`.
 These refer to which version of leiningen, boot, or tools-deps is packaged in the image (because they can then install and use any version of Clojure at runtime).
-The default `latest` (or `lein`, `lein-alpine`) images will always have a recent version of leiningen installed.
-If you want boot, specify either `clojure:boot` / `clojure:boot-alpine` or `clojure:boot-N.N.N` / `clojure:boot-N.N.N-alpine`. (where `N.N.N` is the version of boot you want installed).
+The default `latest` (or `lein`, `lein-slim-buster`) images will always have a recent version of leiningen installed.
+If you want boot, specify either `clojure:boot` / `clojure:boot-slim-buster` or `clojure:boot-N.N.N` / `clojure:boot-N.N.N-slim-buster`. (where `N.N.N` is the version of boot you want installed).
 If you want to use tools-deps, specify either `clojure:tools-deps` or `clojure:tools-deps-alpine`.

 ## JDK versions

 Java has recently introduced a new release cadence of every 6 months and dropped the leading `1` major version number.
-As of 2018-11-5, our images still default to the latest release of JDK 1.8.
-But we also now provide JDK 11 variants where available (notably alpine is not yet).
-If you would like the JDK 11 variant, simply prefix `openjdk-11-` to the Docker tag you use.
-So, for example:
+As of 2019-9-25, our images will default to the latest LTS release of OpenJDK (currently 11).
+But we also now provide the ability to specify which version of Java you'd like via Docker tags:

-JDK 1.8 tools-deps image: `clojure:tools-deps`
+JDK 1.8 tools-deps image: `clojure:openjdk-8-tools-deps`
-JDK 11 variant of that image: `clojure:openjdk-11-tools-deps`
+JDK 11 variant of that image: `clojure:openjdk-11-tools-deps` or `clojure:tool-deps`
+JDK 13 with the latest release of leiningen: `clojure:openjdk-13` JDK 14 EA with boot 2.8.3: `clojure:openjdk-14-boot-2.8.3`

+## Linux distro

+The upstream OpenJDK images are built on a few different variants of Debian Linux, so we have exposed those in our Docker tags as well.
+For OpenJDK 8 & 11 images, the default distro is still Debian stretch.
+For anything newer than that, the default is now Debian slim-buster.
+But you can also specify which distro you'd like by appending it to the end of your Docker tag as in the following examples (but note that not every combination is provided upstream and thus likewise for us):

+JDK 1.8 leiningen on Debian stretch: `clojure:openjdk-8` or `clojure:openjdk-8-lein` or `clojure:openjdk-8-lein-stretch`
+JDK 1.8 leiningen on Debian slim-buster: `clojure:openjdk-8-slim-buster` or `clojure:openjdk-8-lein-slim-buster`
+JDK 11 tools-deps on Debian stretch: `clojure:tools-deps` or `clojure:tools-deps-stretch` or `clojure:openjdk-11-tools-deps`
+JDK 11 tools-deps on Debian slim-buster: `clojure:openjdk-11-tools-deps-slim-buster` or `clojure:tools-deps-slim-buster`

-## Alpine vs. Debian
+## Alpine Linux

-In an effort to minimize the size of Docker images, the Docker community is migrating from traditional Linux distributions (like Debian) to the Alpine Linux distribution.
-It is a very minimal distribution specifically designed for container applications.

-The traditional Debian-based Clojure images are still provided under the original tags, but you are encouraged to try running your applications in the new `alpine` variants.
-Since Clojure runs on the JVM anyway, chances are everything will just work and you'll save yourself some time and bandwidth.
+Most of the upstream alpine-based openjdk builds have been deprecated, so we have followed suit.
+As of 2019-9-25 we provide an alpine variant for OpenJDK 14 EA builds, but that's it.
+And it is likely that that build will go away once OpenJDK 14 is released (as has happened with other recent releases).

+We recommend migrating to the `slim-buster` variant instead.
+The older `alpine` images won't go away, but neither will they receive security updates, version bumps, etc. We recommend that you cease using them until / unless official upstream support resumes.

 ## Examples